toothemooon/svelte4_integration/README.md

 - **app.py**: The main Flask application that defines API routes, database connection, and handles requests.

-- **schema.sql**: Defines the database tables and structure.
+- **schema.sql**: Defines the database tables and structure (users, messages, and comments).

-- **init_db.py**: Script that initializes the database with the schema and adds sample users.
+- **init_db.py**: Script that initializes the database with the schema and adds sample users and comments.

 - **requirements.txt**: Lists the Python packages needed to run the application.